 Charging and Fueling Infrastructure Program

-The Colorado Department of Transportation (CDOT), in partnership with the Colorado Energy Office (CEO), and the Colorado Department of Public Health and Environment (CDPHE) is currently leading an application to the Federal Charging and Fueling Infrastructure (CFI) Grant Program.
-This CFI application is intended to accelerate the development of a network of publicly accessible, high-powered medium- and heavy-duty (M/HD) vehicle charging hubs along major freight corridors throughout the Denver Metro / North Front Range (DM/NFR) Ozone Nonattainment Area.
-These hubs will serve as the foundation for a statewide zero-emission freight corridor charging network - ensuring a more equitable transition to a zero-emission transportation system, supporting environmental justice, and improving air quality.
+The Colorado Front Range Electric Infrastructure for Green Heavy-Duty Trucks (CO-FREIGHT) CFI application is intended to accelerate the development of a robust network of publicly accessible, high-powered medium- and heavy-duty (M/HD) electric vehicle (EV) charging hubs.
+This network would be initially focused along major freight corridors throughout the entire Front Range of Colorado from the Colorado-Wyoming state border to Pueblo, and including the Denver Metro / North Front Range (DM/NFR) Ozone Nonattainment Area.
+If the State of Colorado is awarded a CFI grant from the Federal Highway Administration (FHWA), these M/HD EV charging hubs will serve as the foundation for a statewide zero-emission freight corridor charging network - ensuring a more equitable transition to a zero-emission transportation system, supporting environmental justice, and improving air quality in the state.

 Widespread adoption of zero-emission vehicles (ZEVs) is a key strategy in Colorado’s Greenhouse Gas (GHG) Pollution Reduction Roadmap to mitigate emissions from the transportation sector, which is the largest source of GHG pollution in the state.
 M/HD trucks and buses - primarily powered by diesel internal combustion engines - operate longer, travel farther, and contribute a disproportionate amount of transportation emissions and other harmful air pollutants.
 This pollution particularly impacts marginalized and lower-income communities living near major roadways and freight facilities.
 Federal CFI funding, if awarded, will help to facilitate the successful implementation of the Colorado Clean Truck Strategy, support the State’s ambitious objective of 35,000 zero-emission M/HD vehicles on the road by 2030, and make meaningful progress towards Colorado’s goal of net-zero GHG emissions by 2050.